isaqb-org/glossary/manuscript/30_appendix/2-about-the-authors.md

 Since 2003, she is analyzing software systems in Java, C++, C#, PHP, ABAP and gives advice to development teams how to improve the sustainability of their code.
 Carola speaks regularly on conferences and has written various articles as well as a book on sustainable software architecture.

-He lives in Hamburg with her french husband and her grown-up son.
+She lives in Hamburg with her french husband and her grown-up son.